ns1/ns1-js/README.md

 [![Build Status](https://travis-ci.org/ns1/ns1-js.svg?branch=master)](https://travis-ci.org/ns1/ns1-js)

 This is a high level JS client for NS1.com's REST API.
 Works as a Node.js module, tested on Node v 5+.
-If you'd like to use this in the browser and need to bypass our CORS restrictions, please contact us directly.
 Requires an NS1 account w/ an API key.

 Using Gitflow so most up-to-date version will be in the develop branch.